brucedkyle/architectures/docs/supplychain/returns.md

 # Returns

 Evolving customer expectations have forced retailers to figure out how to better manage the ripple effects that the current global crisis has created.
 This includes the realm of returns.

+## Use cases

+## Background

 Let’s look at some of the trends that 2020 has seen so far:

 - Extended return windows: Many retailers have instituted extended return periods that go beyond the average 30-day window for customers.
 - Increased returns: With physical stores closed, ecommerce is on the rise.
 But with this shift comes increased returns, as customers can’t be certain what they’re buying online will be what the right size and fit.
 - Not accepting returns: In the face of health concerns around coronavirus lingering on surfaces for extended periods of time, some retailers have stopped accepting product returns at all.

-## Use case

-## Background

 ## Business problem